mircea007/acceleratron/README.md

-# YT Questions
+# Acceleratron

-This is the source code for the page dedicated for the YT questions browser extension.
+This is the source code for the webpage dedicated for the [Acceleratron](https://github.com/Tiberiu02/Acceleratron) browser extension.

 ## TODO LIST

 * hero section text
 * roadmap
-* team section
-* download section
 * footer
 * make timeline component look better